GameChangerCloud/doc-gamechanger/_tabs/tutorial.md

 &nbsp;&nbsp;&nbsp;&nbsp;&nbsp;The AWS Command Line Interface (AWS CLI) is an open source tool that enables you to interact with AWS services.
 Obviously you’ll need an [AWS account](https://portal.aws.amazon.com/billing/signup#/start/email).
 To install it you can follow the [documentation](https://docs.aws.amazon.com/cli/latest/userguide/getting-started-install.html).

+You're all set !
+For the next

 ### GraphiQL Application

-&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;Finally you need to clone the github repository of GameChanger's [GraphiQL](https://github.com/GameChangerCloud/graphiql-gamechanger) which is its main entrance.
-Your daa model will then be defined in this client application.
+&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;Finally you need to clone the github repository of GameChanger Cloud [GraphiQL](https://github.com/GameChangerCloud/graphiql-gamechanger) which is its main entrance.
+Your data model will then be defined in this client application.

 ## Usage

-&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;Once everything is downloaded, we are ready to launch GameChanger and generate your application !
+&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;Once everything is downloaded, we are ready to launch GameChanger Cloud and generate your application !

 To start you’ll have to go to the directory of the client application you cloned just before and run it.